The Hidden Risk for NZ Export Crop Growers

 • Regulatory import restrictions or market access changes

-• **Crop insurance** covers loss or damage while the crop is growing, at harvest, and typically through to delivery to the packhouse or cool store.
+• **Crop insurance** covers loss or damage while the crop is growing, at harvest, and typically through to delivery to the packhouse or cool store

-• **Marine cargo insurance** takes over once the crop leaves the packhouse and enters the logistics chain.
+• **Marine cargo insurance** takes over once the crop leaves the packhouse and enters the logistics chain

-There can be gaps at the transitional points β€” particularly during post-harvest storage and cool store periods.
-A specialist broker will identify these gaps and ensure continuity of cover.
+Gaps can exist during post-harvest storage and cool store periods — a specialist broker will identify these and ensure continuity of cover.

 Revenue Implications of Logistics Disruption

-What Should NZ Export Growers Do?
+What NZ Export Growers Should Do

-3. Talk to your broker about routing changes: If your exporter changes shipping routes due to geopolitical conditions, notify your broker β€” routing changes may affect your cover.
+3. Talk to your broker about routing changes: Routing changes may affect your cover

 Our specialist brokers work across both crop insurance and marine cargo and can ensure your export crop operation has seamless cover from field to foreign market.
+Contact us to review your full insurance programme.